Miguel Cabrera says he's uncertain about playing in 2023 - WHIZ News

 Cabrera is owed $32 million in 2023 in the final season of a $292 million, 10-year contract.

-The Tigers came into the season as fringe contenders after a strong finish in 2021, but they have staggered to a 42-64 record with the worst offense in baseball.
+The Tigers came into the season as fringe contenders after a strong finish in 2021, but, after Thursday’s 6-2 loss to Tampa Bay, have staggered to a 42-65 record with the worst offense in baseball.

 “I’m going to go out there and do my best every day — that’s the bottom line,” he said.
 “But there’s an opportunity for young guys here to get more at-bats and see what we’ve got for next year.”